GraphQL API

 Current Limitations

-2. No Nested Mutations: Cannot create related records in a single mutation
+- No Nested Mutations: Cannot create related records in a single mutation

-3. Basic Relationships: Relationships are represented as IDs, not nested objects
+- Basic Relationships: Relationships are represented as IDs, not nested objects

-4. No Custom Scalars: Uses built-in GraphQL scalars only
+- No Custom Scalars: Uses built-in GraphQL scalars only

-5. No Directives: Custom directives not supported
+- No Custom Directives: User-defined directives not supported

 Planned Features

-• Nested Relationships: Query related objects without separate requests
+- Nested Relationships: Query related objects without separate requests

-• Custom Scalars: Date, DateTime, JSON scalars
+- Custom Scalars: Date, DateTime, JSON scalars

-• Relay Connections: Standardized pagination
+- Relay Connections: Standardized pagination with cursor-based pagination

-• Field Resolvers: Custom field resolution logic
+- Field Resolvers: Custom field resolution logic

 Performance Considerations